United States, USC one-week seminar

-Professor of Psychology at USC, and MHIRT Program Director, has focused directly on reducing disparities in mental health care for Latinos over the last 25 years.
+Professor of Psychology and Social Work at USC, Director of USC's Clinical Psychology Program, and MHIRT Program Director, has focused directly on reducing disparities in mental health care for Latinos over the last 25 years.
 With NIMH support, Lopez and his colleagues have examined how family factors and possible sociocultural factors are associated with the course of schizophrenia for Mexican Americans and Anglo Americans (Lopez et al., 2004).
 He has also examined how clinicians' considerations of culture might influence their clinical evaluations and treatment (Lopez, 1989), and has developed a model of cultural competence to improve mental health interventions (Lopez, 1997).
 NIMH is currently funding the operationalization of this model and its evaluation.
 In a third line of research Dr. Lopez, in collaboration with Drs.
 Lara and Kopelowicz, (Lopez et al., 2009) has developed a community education program that increases Spanish-speaking persons’ literacy with regard to psychosis.
 Additionally, Dr. Lopez has served in several national leadership positions regarding Latino mental health.
 For example, he was one of five science editors for the Surgeon General’s Supplemental Report on Mental Health: Cultural, Race and Ethnicity (DHHS, 2001), primarily responsible for writing the chapter on Latinos.
 With considerable experience in research training over his 10 years at USC and his 16 years at UCLA, Dr. Lopez has received awards for his mentorship and teaching, including the UCLA psychology department’s distinguished teaching award.

 María del Carmen Lara-Muñoz, M.D., Ph.D.